cpputest/cpputest/README_TestDoubles.md

 * Unexpected DoC invocations **only** FAIL when expected.
     The CppUMock framework forces all DoC invocations to be explicitly identified.
-Instead, an Expectation Framework handles the expected invocations.
+Instead, an Expectation Framework focuses on the expected invocations.
 The Expectation Framework can be configured to FAIL upon unexpected invocation of the DoC, but doesn't opine about the tester's understanding of the CuT's usage of the DoC.

 Schema  Legend